-- How many would make a good portion? – I like to eat 2 as they are very filling.
+- How many would make a good portion? – I like to eat 2 of these keto breakfast cookies as they are very filling.

-- Can I swap out the peppers, onions, sausage? – Yes you an use hot peppers, or take out the onions.
+- Can I swap out the peppers, onions, sausage? – Yes there are a lot of substitution options.
+You can use hot peppers, or take out the onions.
 Add different spices if you like.
 Some people have tried bacon or just used sausage and cheese.
 Just remember the carb counts will change.
 Also make sure you use the same amount of flour, baking powder and eggs.

 - How do you freeze these? – I keep mine in a baggie and try to get all of the air out.
 You can also keep them in a container.
 They should last at least 3 months in the freezer.

 - Do your freeze them individually? – I don’t but you might have a problem of them sticking together.
 If you are using a container, lay them out side by side and place a piece of wax paper between layers.
 If using a baggie, they should be easy enough to break apart.

 - How do you reheat them? – Just pop frozen breakfast cookies in your microwave for 30-60 seconds if frozen.
 You could also just thaw them at room temperature.
 They can be eat hot or at room temperature.